Combodo/itop-legacy-search-base/README.md

 ## About

-All you new to know is in the title: API to use the legacy search box in the console :-)
+All you need to know is in the title: API to use the legacy search box in the console :-)

 ## Download